- How do I get a MyNSCC account?

 - Teaching a class in the Fall or Winter term of the current academic year or

 - Taught a class since Fall 2005 and

 The user ID and password to access MyNSCC are the same user ID and password you received to access the network and e-mail.

-Yes, this is the same user ID and password you use to access your network and e-mail accounts.
+Yes, this is the same user ID and password you use to access your network, e-mail accounts, and Brightspace login.